-> I was originally going to eat at the Chicago Diner, but after being told there was a 15-45 minute wait, I decided to take a 45 minute bus ride to the Handlebar, and I’m glad I did.
-As soon as you walk in the door you’re greeted with psunk music and similar artwork on the wall.
+I was originally going to eat at the Chicago Diner, but after being told there was a 15-45 minute wait, I decided to take a 45-minute bus ride to the Handlebar, and I’m glad I did.
+As soon as you walk in the door you’re greeted with punk music and similar artwork on the wall.
 I ordered a vegan breakfast burrito and a plate of chili cheese fries.

-> My time in Chicago was coming to a close, and I was feeling rather sad about it.
+My time in Chicago was coming to a close, and I was feeling rather sad about it.
 However, I convinced myself I can always come back, and departed to spend a few days in Milwaukee.

 As I was driving on the freeway, my car was making a really loud thumping noise coming from the rear passenger-side tire.
 I figured I should get it looked at in Milwaukee, however, me being cheap, I decided to ignore it.

 Detour to MKE

 That Sunday night, I met up with a friend in Milwaukee and we went to the Landmark bar to catch up and play some arcade games.
 Afterwards we went to the Comet Cafe to grab a bite to eat.